Mstager/Purple_Martin_scripts/README.md

 ### Weather analyses

 7) Figure1a.r
    R script for generating Figure 1a using data in Table_S4.csv and 2021_scout-arrival-data-pre-Feb20.csv

 8) Weather.r
    R script for conducting weather anomaly analyses and generating Figures 1b using data in Table_S4.csv

+### Morphological analyses

 9)

 #### Body composition analyses

 10) QMR.r
- 		R script for conducting body composition analyses using QMR data
+    R script for conducting body composition analyses using Quantititave Magnetic Resonance data from carcasses

 ### Scout arrival

+11)
+   Analyses of trends in Purple Martin Conservation Association Scout-Arrival Study data.
+Data can be obtained directly from https://www.purplemartin.org/research/8/scout-arrival-study/.
+Redacted date (without observer names) is provided for each of the 10 focal states from 1998 through 2024 in the Scout_arrivals folder.